CylonSurfer/Virtual-Reloads/README.md

-# MCMFix
+# Virtual Reloads
-This plugin fixes the broken keystrokes for MCM VR.
+A plugin to provide a 'Virtual Reload' system to weapons in Fallout 4 VR.